People shopping for a car are often torn between a brand new and a used vehicle, although a used vehicle is usually the cheaper option.

 However, everybody forgets about the third option, which is an ex-demonstrator vehicle.
 This is the best of both worlds, an almost brand new car with a nice discount on top.

-A demonstrator model is a vehicle that dealerships lend potential buyers for test-driving.
+A demonstrator model also known as Demo Car is a vehicle that dealerships lend potential buyers for test-driving.
 It’s the model often used for TV commercials, photo shoots, and car shows.

 Brand executive and sales staff also use this car model for promotional purposes.
 This usually mean that a demonstrator model has been driven for several hundred kilometres before it is put up for sale.